 Special thanks to Keith Fazey who resurfaced the main paths with gravel.
 Something we badly needed doing.

 Services are usually held every Sunday at 11.00am

 Additional services are on other Holy days

 A full programme is on display outside the church

 As always, all are very welcome to join us

-The next PCC meeting will be arranged shortly.
-The Good Shepherd Team Ministry will cease to be from the 1st May.
-In its stead will be a grouping of 10 parishes that will share good practice.
+The next PCC meeting will take place at 5.00pm on Monday, 9th December.
+The Good Shepherd Team Ministry ceased to be from the 1st May.
+In its stead there is a grouping of 10 parishes that will share good practice.
 Our Team Rector, Bill White, will no longer be responsible for St Patrick's.
-We enter into an interregnum, a period before we appoint a new rector.
-The Rural Dean, Richard Moatt, will look after us during this time until we have appointed someone to succeed Helen Mary Brett Young.
-This process is likely to take a few months.
+We are now in an interregnum, a period before we appoint a new minister.
+The Rural Dean, Canon Richard Moatt, will look after us during this time until we have appointed someone to succeed Helen Mary Brett Young.
+This process may still take a few months.

 We are most grateful for the help of retired clergy, particularly Bishop Ian Griggs who has taken many services.
 We have monthly support from the Methodist Circuit and from our Reader, George Theobald, so we are managing to provide a full complement of services, including 8 0'clock communion services on most Sundays where there is no eucharist offered.
 There is always a service at 11.00am on a Sunday.

-The next Committee meeting will be arranged shortly
+The next Committee meeting will be at announced shortly